minlawi/aws-ecr-private/README.md

-# Pre-requestites before pushing the image to ECR
+# Prerequisites before pushing an image to ECR

+The command docker pull yeasy/simple-web:latest is used to pull a Docker image from a Docker registry (in this case, Docker Hub) to your local machine.

 ```
 docker pull yeasy/simple-web:latest